panosoft/elm-pgproxy/readme.md

 > Communication between client and server uses Websockets using the client library [elm-websocket-browser](https://github.com/panosoft/elm-websocket-browser) and the server library [elm-websocket-server](https://github.com/panosoft/elm-websocket-server)

+## Efficiencies

+As of version 4.0.0, PGProxy supports Listen Connection Sharing.
+Since queries and writes to and from the database from clients can be done over short-lived connections, there is no need to share those connections.
+Since connection pooling is supported by the Postgres Effects Manager, short-lived connections can be employed efficiently.

+However, this is not the case with Listens.
+Those connection must be long-lived and could create too many connections from all of the clients of the database.

+Therefore, PGProxy now supports Connection Sharing for Listens.
+This is done internally and doesn't require any additional Client logic, but does inforce a restriction.
+Listens MUST have their own connections.
+If you want to reuse a Listen connection, you may, but only after you stop listening, i.e. get a successful Unlisten event.

 ## Protocol

 ### Requests